foundations-fall-2016/session2/README.md

 Note the target attribute for the anchor tag.
 We have also used `class="map"` to identify the href.

 Note the contents of `scripts.js`.
-Display the Console in the developer tools.
+Open the developer tools in Chrome and display the JavaScript Console.

 In order to gain insight into the DOM and some central concepts we will uncomment and recomment lines in `scripts.js` and examine the output in the console.
 If you are interested in an additional run through of this content please see [Travery's video series](https://youtu.be/0ik6X4DJKCc) on DOM scripting.